CarlHMitchell/RSCDS_Buffalo_Website/content/classes/_index.md

 6:45 PM: Doors open.
 Registration/sign-in, put on your shoes and be ready to dance.

 7:00-7:45 New & beginner dancers with experienced dancers.
-Learn and practice basik skills including warming up, steps, and figures.
+Learn and practice basic skills including warming up, steps, and figures.

 7:45-8:30 New & beginner dancers with experienced dancers.
-Learn and enjloy dances appropriate for all levels.
+Learn and enjoy dances appropriate for all levels.

 8:30-8:45 Tea/water break.
 Time to socialize and for branch announcements.